Documentation

 spark query is the primary command for retrieving solutions from the Spark knowledge network.
 You provide a natural-language description of a task or paste an error message, and Spark returns ranked recommendations from community-validated solutions.

 Each query creates a session that can be referenced by later commands.
-The returned session_id is used with spark insights, spark share, and spark feedback to drill deeper, contribute solutions, or rate results.
+The returned session_id is what spark share and spark feedback attach to when you contribute a refined solution or rate the results.

 Arguments